muziejus/javascripting-english-major/9-dataset.md

 1. When we click on the link, we want the `.modern` property to get printed in `#glosses`.

-The final step, of course, will be to do this for all 18 lines, but let’s stick to one line for now.
+The *real* final step, of course, will be to do this for all 18 lines, but let’s stick to one line for now.

 The first step is straightforward.
-Remember, we are dealing with word-size chunks of data to begin with, so we just have to get rid of that `.join()` method and iterate over the array to build up the single line of text,
+Remember, we are dealing with word-size chunks of data to begin with, so you just have to get rid of that `.join()` method and iterate over the array to build up the single line of text,
 instead: